antonschneider90/antonschneider90.github.io/README.md

 # Anton Schneider — Finance, AI & Energy Portfolio 🧠⚡

-A personal portfolio of interactive financial models, tools, and writing — built to explore ideas at the intersection of finance, technology, and energy.
+A personal portfolio of interactive financial models, tools, and writing — built to explore ideas on finance, technology, and energy.

 ## 🔭 What This Is